Diwakar-1710/bitespeed_assignment/README.md

 This Django project provides a web service for reconciling customer identities across multiple purchases based on email and phone number information.

+# Postman Documentation:
+Using this postman documentation link you can view all the testcases of endpoints https://documenter.getpostman.com/view/16764987/2sA3QwcAMn
 ## Features

 - **Identity Reconciliation**: Identify and keep track of customer identities across multiple purchases.